 Start slowly, don’t race ahead.
 Before you do anything – see what the dildo feels like when you rub it on the outside of your body.
 Use it to massage and stimulate first.
 Think of it as foreplay!

-Don’t forget the lubricant either, to highlight the importance of lubricant rub it very briefly on the outside of your body, if it’s made of jelly, rubber, PVC or latex you will notice it doesn’t glide so well.
+Don’t forget the lubricant either, to highlight the importance of lubricant rub the un-lubricated dildo very briefly on the outside of your body.
+If the dildo is made of jelly, rubber, PVC or latex you will notice it doesn’t glide so well.
 Now imagine that inside your delicate’s.
 Precisely.
 Use lube.

 (even if the dildo is made from silicone or glass, materials that are a lot smoother, we still recommend using lubricant)